beer-psi/aptDL/README.md

     "device": "iPhone7,2"
 }
 ```

+You can name `authentication.json` whatever you like, as long as it is a valid JSON with the token, udid and device (like the example above.)
 ## Building authentication.json
 ### Method 1: Capture the callback URL (works on any repo with the Payment Providers API implemented)
 Register the sileo:// protocol and point it to `get_token.exe` (Windows) or `get_token.ps1` (Linux).